Customer success operations, colloquially known as CS Ops, is a new type of role we’re beginning to see crop up within customer success.

 What is customer success operations?

 Customer success operations is a role that organizes and streamlines a customer success team.
+"Operations management" is a function in and of itself, and it’s emerging across all fields – from marketing to sales.

 As a business function, customer success is innately forward-thinking and aims to remove barriers between the customer and their product use.
 A clear, smooth customer onboarding process is at the heart of CS, and this transparency is mirrored in the well-oiled efficiency of Operations Managers.

-But since customer success is still a fairly new area in business, there can be a little ambiguity surrounding its definition.
+However, since customer success is still a fairly new area in business, there can be a little ambiguity surrounding its definition.
 Because of this, the role of CS Ops might mean different things to different people.

 With this in mind, how do we combat this lack of certainty?

-We asked a few of our experts how they define customer success operations.
+We asked a few of our experts how they define customer success operations:

-‘CS Ops roles have the mission of driving productivity, consistency, efficiency, and scale across CS orgs.
+CS Ops roles have the mission of driving productivity, consistency, efficiency, and scale across CS orgs.
 Those goals manifest into managing the processes, tools, reporting, and some new initiatives for CS teams.
-As gross and net revenue retention become a big focus area for all sorts of organizations, building in an operational infrastructure behind a powerful CS team lets the company drive positive outcomes.’
+As gross and net revenue retention become a big focus area for all sorts of organizations, building in an operational infrastructure behind a powerful CS team lets the company drive positive outcomes.

-‘The CS Ops role is one of enablement; sales and marketing organizations have been doing this for a long time, but it’s a newer branch of the CS tree.
-Essentially it’s the question and answer for scalability, as well as a tighter integration along the entire revenue channel – from first marketing touch, through implementation and adoption, and heading into renewals and growth.’
+The CS Ops role is one of enablement; sales and marketing organizations have been doing this for a long time, but it’s a newer branch of the CS tree.
+Essentially it’s the question and answer for scalability, as well as a tighter integration along the entire revenue channel – from first marketing touch, through implementation and adoption, and heading into renewals and growth.

-Secondly, the CS Ops role enables more streamlined touchpoints between each stage of the customer journey, from the initial marketing touchpoint all the way to the eventual product renewal. ♻️
+It also enables more streamlined touchpoints between each stage of the customer journey, from the initial marketing touchpoint all the way to the eventual product renewal.

 Maybe you’re in the operations business already and are looking to branch out into customer success.
 Perhaps you’re looking to make your first CS Ops hire.
 Whatever the interest, if you’re new to this job function it’s worth us ironing out what exactly a Customer Success Operations Manager does; let’s get stuck in.